ultrazohm/ultrazohm_sw/docs/source/hardware/carrier_board/retrofit_options.rst

 * solder some enameled wire to the pre-soldered test pad(s); and
 * solder the enameled wire(s) to the GND point created before.

-The :ref:`adretro-photos` below exemplify the above steps by means of the shared GND point between slots D1 and D2.
+The :ref:`adretro-photos` below exemplify the above steps by means of the shared GND point between slots D1 and D2, whilst :ref:`adretro-photo` shows the final result.

 .. _adretro-photos:
 .. list-table:: soldering step-by-step photos